 How to Disable Services in Linux

 Linux system provides a list of commands to manage running services on a system.
-This article covers some of the commands that may help in the management of services.
+This article covers some of the commands that will help manage services.

 sudo systemctl disable apache2